ruzickap/k8s-istio-webinar/docs/part-01/README.md

 aws route53 create-hosted-zone --name ${MY_DOMAIN} --caller-reference ${MY_DOMAIN}
 ```

-Use your domain registrar to change the nameservers for your zone (mylabs.dev)
+Use your domain registrar to change the nameservers for your zone (for example
-to use Amazon Route 53 nameservers.
-Here are the Route 53 nameservers you
+`mylabs.dev`) to use the Amazon Route 53 nameservers.
+Here is the way how you
-should use:
+can find out the the Route 53 nameservers:

 ```bash
 aws route53 get-hosted-zone \